CandyRoms/candy/README.md

 Begin tasting the sweetness
 ---------------

-To get started with CandyROMs based on Android 10, you'll should be familiar with [Git and Repo](https://source.android.com/source/using-repo.html) and the basics of internal Android functionality.
+To get started with CandyROMs based on Android 10, you should be familiar with [Git and Repo](https://source.android.com/source/using-repo.html) and the basics of internal Android functionality.

 Please set up your build environment by following the [AOSP guide](https://source.android.com/setup/build/initializing).

 You might want to take a look at @akhilnarang's scripts [here](https://github.com/akhilnarang/scripts).

 To initialize your local repository using the Candy c10 trees, use this command:

     repo init -u git://github.com/CandyROMs/candy.git -b c10

 Then sync up with this command:

     repo sync

 Additional flags which you can append to speedup the sync process are: